sauce-archives/sauce_ruby/README.markdown

 If you're running from inside an RSpec example, the `@selenium` object and the actual driver object used by the Sauce driver are the same object.
 So, if you need access to the Selenium Webdriver when using Capybara, you have it.

 #### With Sauce Connect
-Sauce Connect automatically proxies content on certain ports;  Using one of these will allow Sauce Connect to tunnel traffic to your local machine:
+Sauce Connect automatically proxies content on certain ports;   Capybara.server_port will be set to a value suitable for use with Sauce Connect by default.
+If you want to use a specific port, using one of these will allow Sauce Connect to tunnel traffic to your local machine:
 ```ruby
 Capybara.server_port = an_appropriate_port

 # Appropriate ports: 80, 443, 888, 2000, 2001, 2020, 2222, 3000, 3001, 3030, 3333, 4000, 4001, 4040, 4502, 4503, 5000, 5001, 5050, 5555, 6000, 6001, 6060, 6666, 7000, 7070, 7777, 8000, 8001, 8003, 8031, 8080, 8081, 8888, 9000, 9001, 9080, 9090, 9999, 49221
 ```

-Capybara.server_port will be set to a value suitable for use with Sauce Connect by default.

 ### Cucumber
 The `sauce-cucumber` gem works best with Capybara.
 Each "@selenium" tagged feature automatically sets the Capybara driver to :sauce.
 All tagged features can simply use the Capybara DSL directly from step definitions:
 ```Ruby